cmwylie19/peppr/docs/030_user-guide/070_custom-resources.md

 ✅ Generated 23 files in the istio directory
 ```

 Observe that the `kubernetes-fluent-client` has produced the TypeScript types within the `crds` directory.
-These types can now be utilized in the Pepr module.
+These types can now be utilized in the peppr module.

 ```typescript
 user@workstation$  cat crds/proxyconfig-v1beta1.ts